Culinary training for International Cuisines in the Philippines taught by International Instructors

 La Flamme Bleue (LFB) is a professional culinary training center recognized for producing graduates who thrive in both local and international kitchens.
 The Diploma in Professional Culinary Arts provides a global curriculum taught by internationally trained chefs who have worked in fine-dining establishments and five-star hotels worldwide.

-Hands-on practice in fully equipped professional kitchens
+Hands-on practice in fully equipped professional kitchens.

-Exposure to 14 international cuisines and the corresponding classical techniques
+Exposure to 14 international cuisines and the corresponding classical techniques.

-Instruction on kitchen management, sanitation, and entrepreneurship
+Instruction on kitchen management, sanitation, and entrepreneurship.

 The program’s guiding philosophy—“Setting Your Culinary Dreams Ablaze”—emphasizes discipline, craftsmanship, and innovation grounded in tradition.